 I’ve traveled to Norway twice with my friend.
 Her father was born in Ytre Arna and lived there until he immigrated to Wisconsin in his teens.
 We were hosted by her cousin’s family while there, seeing many old photos and meeting her father’s brothers and sisters and their families.
 On that first trip many years ago her aunt and uncle told us about their wedding day and the role it played in defiance of the occupying German army.

 I was sure from the moment I heard that story that it should be in a children’s book.
-Over the years, that core story moved from the starring role in a picture book plan, through several variations (described here), until Mari suddenly appeared in my mind.
+Over the years, that core story moved from the starring role in a picture book plan, through several variations (which will be told in blog posts), until Mari suddenly appeared in my mind.